mhofherr/TaskPaperManager/README.md

 * tasks in 'work' and 'home': at least require '@prio' and 'start'
 * tasks in 'Repeat': at least require '@prio', '@start', '@repeat' and either '@work' or '@home'

+If a task does not fulfill these requirements it is sorted in project 'Error'

 ## Repeating tasks
 Tasks which will be instantiated at regular intervals are marked with the tag "@repeat()".
 The value within the parentheses of the @repeat-tag determine the interval.
 The first value is a number, the second determines the unit (where "d"=day, "w"=week and "m"=month).
 So, **@repeat(2w)** will instantiate a new task with the same name every 2 weeks, starting from the @start-date.
 The original @repeat-task will stay in place, only a new @start-date will be set.
 All repeat-tasks must be in a dedicated taskpaper group called "Repeat:".